 - Pork Chops-boneless or bone-in work

-How to make Pork Chop Casserole
+How to make Pork Chop and Rice Casserole Recipe

 - Place pork chops over rice.
 Season with salt/pepper.